 Most often eight-month-old babies feed actively but sometimes get distracted away from food due to their new found mobility.
 Babies who start crawling by this age, usually feed on the go as they show more interest in exploring the things around them.
 A typical right-month-old baby follows a schedule that involves three solid meals and two snacks along with at least two sessions of breast or formula feeding.

 At eight months of age, babies move around a lot and spend a lot of their energy in exploring things which are around them.
 To fuel their physical and mental activities, a healthy balanced diet is a must.
-Planning your baby’s food chart well in advance and sourcing fresh fruits and vegetables can assist in offering the best nutritious food to them.
+Planning your 8 month baby food chart well in advance and sourcing fresh fruits and vegetables can assist in offering the best nutritious food to them.